GrantMeStrength/retro/rust/intro.md

 }
 ```

-If you really want to copy s3,
+If you really want to copy s3 so that s3 is still valid, you need to *clone* it, like this:

 ```
 let s4 = s3.clone();
 ```